HendrikF/transmitter/README.md

     # possible events are onConnect(peer), onMessage(msg, peer), onDisconnect(peer)
     def onMessage(msg, peer):
         print(msg, peer)
+        # check for a message type
+        if msg == 'AMessage':
+            print('It is an AMessage!')
     server.onMessage.attach(onMessage)

+    # because we are using UDP the socket must be bound
     server.bind('', 55555)
     # start listening for incomming connections
     server.start()